chansen22/ResponseMonster/README.md

 Software Development Risks
 --------------------------
-1. Userers (Difficulty of using application, users don't have laptops/smartphones, etc) Priority Level: 1
+1. Users (Difficulty of using application, users don't have laptops/smartphones, etc) Priority Level: 1
 Level of Impact: 1
 How to Mitigate: Reverse engineer a clicker for cheaper production